matthew-brett/barts-setup/barts_setup.md

         * USB to Ethernet adapter plugged into L2USB adapter.
         * Ethernet cable from USB to Ethernet adaptor to ETHERNET SWITCH.
         * L2USB lightning input to USB-A power on extension block.

+### MACBOOK Display troubleshooting

+1. Make sure Proclaim is running and in "On Air" mode.
+2. Close the Switcher Cast application on the MACBOOK.
+3. Unplug both DVI connectors from the MACBOOK.
+Wait a few seconds.
+Plug them back in again.
+4. Check you can see the PROCLAIM OUTPUT on both the projector and the clergy monitor.
+If not, check the System Settings -> Displays setup, as above.
+   Unplug and replug the DVI cables again.
+5. When the displays are giving the right output, start Switcher Cast again, go to the IPAD, and connect Switcher Studio to the MACBOOK display output again.